shivenigma/shivenigma.github.io/_posts/2020-08-01-qwerty-to-dvorak-2.md

 	<img alt="dvorak keyboard picture" src="/assets/img/posts/qwerty-to-dvorak-2/keyboard.jpeg">
 </figure>

 In the attempt of changing the keycaps, I broke a few keys such as the `{` key.
-It was one of the most used keys for programmers.
-I managed to type without that for 2 weeks.
-I just copy/pasted that symbol wherever I wanted it.
-I thought I permanently damaged the keyboard and should by a new one.
-As a last resort, I opened it and saw that the membrane wal little off.
-I placed it in the right position and then all keys started working.
+It is one of the most used keys for programmers and managed to type without that for 2 weeks.
+Just by copy/pasting that symbol wherever required.
+I thought permanently damaged the keyboard and should by a new one.
+As a last resort, opened it and saw that the membrane is little off.
+After putting that in the right position all keys started working.
 It was a great relief, I am pretty sure breaking and fixing things by yourself can be as satisfying as the sound of a mech.

-I fixed one part of the issue but still had the 4 keys off, and the symbols are in wrong place.
-It was annoying because I kept going for the wrong keys whenever looked at the keyboard.
-I decided to create a better reference than the keyboard.
-I printed and pasted the [layout](https://www.kaufmann.no/roland/dvorak/) on an amazon delivery box and put in on my desk.
-It is not pretty, but it got the job done.
+I fixed part of the issues, but still had the 4 keys are off and the symbols are in wrong place.
+It was annoying and I kept going for the wrong keys whenever looked at the keyboard.
+To create a better reference than the keyboard, I printed, and pasted the [layout](https://www.kaufmann.no/roland/dvorak/) on an amazon delivery box, and put in on my desk.
+It is not pretty, but it get the job done.
 All problems solved, I changed my keyboard layout on Ubuntu and started using it full-time.

 <figure>
 	<img alt="Dvorak keyboard layout printed and pasted on a box" src="/assets/img/posts/qwerty-to-dvorak-2/reference.jpeg">